Zucker School of Medicine: Education

 For students who have already earned a DDS or DMD degree, the school offers the MD curriculum for a six-year medical degree integrated and certificate training pathway in oral and maxillofacial surgery (MD/OMS).

 In March 2015, the Hofstra University and Northwell partnership announced the launch of Hofstra Northwell School of Graduate Nursing and Physician Assistant Studies, offering Master of Science degrees.
 Hofstra's healthcare-professional education network also includes its School of Health Professions and Human Services.

 In 2024, the Zucker School of Medicine was ranked a tier 1 med school by U.S. News & World Report and was one of only 16 med schools in the nation to receive this prestigious distinction.
 In 2025, the Zucker School of Medicine again received Tier 1 status in the U.S. News & World Report 2025 Best Medical Schools ranking.

 Research is conducted by faculty and students at The Feinstein Institutes for Medical Research, Northwell's principal biomedical research facility.

+Curriculum

+The Zucker School of Medicine has 25 academic departments which includes Anesthesiology, Cardiology, Cardiovascular and Thoracic Surgery, Dental Medicine, Dermatology, Emergency Medicine, Family Medicine, Medicine, Molecular Medicine, Neurology, Neurosurgery, Obstetrics and Gynecology, Occupational Medicine, Epidemiology and Prevention, Ophthalmology, Orthopedic Surgery, Otolaryngology, Pathology and Laboratory Medicine, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry, Radiation Medicine, Radiology, Science Education, Surgery, and Urology.